value

 When Customers Say No

-The photographer sends a quote for a proposed photography job and the customer either says “no thanks” or, more likely, doesn’t respond at all.
+The photographer sends a photo quote and the customer either says “no thanks” or, more likely, doesn’t respond at all.
 The photographer is left wondering what went wrong.

 A customer will say no to an offer because it’s the easiest reaction when they don’t have enough information or they don’t fully understand the photographer’s offer.